 How Are Hashtags Used Today?

-Generally, hashtags are used in social media posts to specify that certain posts are about specific topics.
+Generally, hashtags are used in social media posts to specify that a certain post is about specific topics.
 In other words, if you owned a coaching business, you would want your social media posts to contain the hashtag #coaching.
 However, getting even more specific is important with hashtags.
 If you are a productivity coach, then #productivitycoach would be a better option!
-This helps those posts be indexed by the social media service, making it much easier for people to search for them (and your account).
+This helps those posts be indexed by the social media service.
+This makes it much easier for people to search for them (and your account).

 If you post on Twitter, Facebook, or Instagram without a hashtag, chances are that only your followers are going to end up seeing it.
 But when you add a relevant hashtag, it vastly extends the reach of that post.
 Suddenly, it has the potential of reaching thousands of people who are interested in whatever topic your hashtag specifies.

 The Art of Using Hashtags

 Ah, but here is the problem with using hashtags.
-If you choose something incredibly general, then your post will still likely be crowded by others who are tweeting about the same thing.
-For example, if you are eating ice cream and tweet out a message with #icecream, you’re going to be competing with everyone else who has tweeted about ice cream over the last few hours.
+Don’t choose something incredibly general.
+If you do, then your post will still likely be crowded by others who are tweeting about the same thing.
+For example, if you are eating ice cream and tweet out a message with #icecream.
+You’re going to be competing with everyone else who has tweeted about ice cream over the last few hours.
 And there is likely to be a lot of them!